mauvehed/kevvy/PRD.md

 - Ignores messages from bots (including itself) and messages in DMs.
 - Uses regex (`CVE-\d{4}-\d{4,}`) to detect potential CVE IDs.
 - For each detected CVE ID:
+    - Checks if CVE monitoring is enabled globally for the guild (`cve_guild_config.enabled`).
-    - Checks if the message's channel is configured for CVE monitoring (`cve_channel_configs` table).
+    - Checks if the specific channel is configured for monitoring (`cve_channel_configs` table).
-    - If configured:
+    - If global monitoring is enabled AND the channel is configured:
         - Fetches CVE details (NVD).
-        - Checks if the CVE's severity meets the *globally* configured threshold (`/cve threshold`).
+        - Checks if the CVE's severity meets the *globally* configured threshold (`cve_guild_config.severity_threshold`).
-        - Determines the appropriate verbosity (checking channel override then global setting via `/verbose` commands).
+        - Determines the appropriate verbosity (checking channel override from `cve_channel_configs.verbose_mode` then global setting from `cve_guild_config.verbose_mode`).
         - Creates a CVE information embed (standard or verbose).
         - Checks if the CVE is present in the CISA KEV catalog.
         - Sends the CVE embed to the channel.
         - If in KEV, sends a separate KEV information embed.
-- Handles potential errors during API lookups gracefully (e.g., logs errors, may send a notification if lookup fails).
+- Handles potential errors during API lookups gracefully.

 ### 2.2 `/cve` Group
 **Purpose:** Manage CVE lookups and monitoring configuration.